openmovementproject/openmovement/Docs/ax3/ax3-troubleshooting.md

 1. **What version of OmGui software are you using?**

     Older versions of OmGui will not work on devices with larger IDs.
 If it is not recent (e.g. 1.0.0.43), does installing [the current version](https://github.com/digitalinteraction/openmovement/wiki/AX3-GUI#downloading-and-installing) make a difference?

 2. **Has the computer been restarted?**

     Although a bit of cliché, it is really worth restarting the computer and trying again, as this can clear any issues at the driver or operating system levels.

 3. **Does trying the device and software on a completely different computer make a difference?**

     If it's not working on an organization-managed PC (perhaps from restrictive security software or settings), does trying on a personal laptop make a difference?

     Also note that *OmGui* is a Windows application and, although it may run under virtualization technology (such as *Parallels* under *macOS*), it is not tested for such configurations.

 4. **Is the workspace on a network drive, or is there a restricted quota or limited drive storage space?**

     Some issues with transferring data may occur if the workspace is set to a network (shared) drive.
 (This is often how virtualization programs such as *Parallels* map to the host computer's files).
 It may be more reliable to use a local folder as a workspace, and to transfer the files off afterwards.

     In addition, be sure that the workspace folder you choose has sufficent free drive storage space (and is not restricted by a quota).

+5. **Standard Log**

+    Select *View*/*Log* (<kbd>Alt</kbd>+<kbd>V</kbd>, <kbd>L</kbd>), the log window will appear at the very bottom.
+Resize it to be a little larger by dragging the bar just above it.
+Perform the actions that you are troubleshooting.
+If anything interesting appears in the log window, click in the Log window and select all of the text and copy it to the clipboard (<kbd>Ctrl</kbd>+<kbd>Home</kbd>, <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>End</kbd>, <kbd>Ctrl</kbd>+<kbd>C</kbd>).
+Please paste the log output (<kbd>Ctrl</kbd>+<kbd>V</kbd>) into a document to save it.

+    * If you see a message `EXCEPTION: System.Xml.XmlException:` <!-- ` Root element is missing.` -->, the file that stores the previous recording settings may have been corrupted.
+You can try another working folder, or remove the configuration:

+        a.
+Open the workspace folder you are using in *Explorer*: in the *Workspace* bar, press the open folder icon *Open working folder*

+        b.
+Locate the file: `recordSetup.xml`

+        c.
+Rename the file to something else (e.g. put a `_` character at the start)

+        d.
+Close and restart OmGui.

+    * If you see a message `EXCEPTION: System.Configuration.ConfigurationErrorsException: System.Configuration.ConfigurationErrorsException:
+Configuration system failed to initialize`, the program configuration has become corrupted and can be reset:

+        a.
+Make sure OmGui is not running

+        b.
+Open the *Start*/*Run* window (<kbd>Windows</kbd>+<kbd>R</kbd>)

+        c.
+Copy or type (followed by <kbd>Enter</kbd>): %LOCALAPPDATA%

+        d.
+Single-click to select a folder in there named: `Newcastle_University,_UK`

+        e.
+Rename that folder (<kbd>F2</kbd>) to something else (e.g. put a `_` character at the start)

+        f.
+Now restart OmGui

-5. **Detailed log?**
+6. **Detailed log?**

     If the above suggestions have not resolved the issue, please obtain an *OmGui Detailed Log* as described in the next section.

 ### OmGui Detailed Log